 Protein requirements in all of the studies I have read are based on Lean Body Mass (LBM).
-This is the total weight minus fat mass = the weight of just your bones and muscles.
+LBM is a measure of your total weight minus your fat mass.
+It represents the weight of just your bones and muscles.

-Measures of protein consumption should be set to ensure that the body does not burn up its own muscles to supply glucose for the brain, as it will do in the event of a real starvation scenario.
+Protein consumption recommendations should be set to ensure that the body does not burn up its own muscle mass to supply glucose for the brain, as it will do in the event of a real starvation scenario.

-If a guy weighs 200 pounds, and has a body fat percentage of 30%, his fat mass is 60 pounds, which leaves Lean Body Mass of 140 pounds.
+If a man weighs 200 pounds, and has a body fat percentage of 30%, his fat mass is 60 pounds, which leaves Lean Body Mass of 140 pounds.

 Since a person has to have some fat to live, the fat mass can't go below a certain percentage.
 For most men, a body fat percentage of 13-21 % is considered healthy.
 Bodybuilders shoot for a fat percentage in the 5-10% range.

 To drop to a 20% fat percentage, a 200 pound guy with 30% fat would want lose about 24 pounds of fat, AND maintain his Lean Body Mass of 140 pounds while doing that.

 Most studies I've read put the protein requirement at about 1 gram of protein per 1 kilogram of Lean Body Mass to maintain muscle mass.
 (Note that a kilogram is about 2.2 pounds).

 140 pounds LBM/2.2 = 63.6 kg/LBM